From the Policy on Credit Curriculum (PDF): Section C - Procedures for Creating and Modifying Courses

 Approval Level 4.
 The Dean of Academic Affairs

 The Dean from the appropriate division shall ensure that the course change is consistent with other aspects of the College’s and the University’s curriculum, including articulation and transfer.
-The Dean’s decision shall be entered into Curriculum Central.
+Minor changes to the proposal can be made to the proposal in consultation with the Dean of Academic Affairs, the Curriculum Committee Chair, and original proposer.
+The Dean’s decision shall be entered into the system database.

 Approval Level 5.
 The Vice-Chancellor of Academic Affairs

 The Vice-Chancellor shall consider, among other things, that there is sufficient demand for the course, and that the college has sufficient resources to support the course.
-The Vice-Chancellor’s decision shall be entered into Curriculum Central.
+Minor changes to the proposal can be made to the proposal in consultation with the Vice-Chancellor of Academic affairs, the Curriculum Committee Chair, and original proposer.
+The Vice-Chancellor’s decision shall be entered into the system database.

 Approval Level 6.
 The Chancellor.

 The Chancellor shall consider, among other things, whether the proposal is consistent with the College’s Mission and Strategic Plan.
-The Chancellor’s decision shall be entered into Curriculum Central and the approval process is then complete.
+Minor changes to the proposal can be made to the proposal in consultation with the Chancellor, the Curriculum Committee Chair, and original proposer.
+The Chancellor’s decision shall be entered into the system database and the approval process is then complete.

 Step 4.
 Implementing Approved Proposals